-As an emerging growth company, the Company is not required to include a Compensation Discussion and Analysis section in this Proxy Statement.
+As an emerging growth company and a smaller reporting company, the Company is not required to include a Compensation Discussion and Analysis section in this Proxy Statement.

 DIRECTOR COMPENSATION

 We believe that attracting and retaining qualified non-employee directors is critical to the future value of our growth and governance.
 Accordingly, in connection with our IPO, we implemented a comprehensive director compensation policy for our non-employee directors, which consists of: